What is The Hot Yoga Evolved Integrative Method®

 The Hot Yoga Evolved Integrative Method ® aims to help students become aware and awaken the dormant energy that animates the subtle body but is concealed behind the gross human frame.

-Through the awareness and observation of the lines of energy and third eye integration, students can easily enter this inner dimension of their asana practice while still creating a strong mind and physical body, resulting in a complete mind, body spirit experience.
+Through the awareness and observation of the lines of energy and third eye integration, students can easily enter this inner dimension of their asana practice while still creating a strong mind and physical body, aligning to enlighten, resulting in a complete mind, body spirit experience.

 “As we practice asana while simultaneously shifting our focus from form- (how it looks) to formless- (how it feels) we awaken our pure potential.”
 Karin